PiWingo/GLviewer/README.md

 ### Installing

-You start the installation proccess by installing python [here](https://www.python.org/downloads/)
+You start the installation proccess by downloading python [here](https://www.python.org/downloads/)

-after thi, you use the package manager [pip](https://pip.pypa.io/en/stable/) to install the remaining prerequisites.
+after this, you use the package manager [pip](https://pip.pypa.io/en/stable/) to install the remaining prerequisites.

-execute the following lines in your command prompt:
+to install them, execute the following lines in your command prompt:

 ```bash
 pip install tkinter
 pip install pillow
 pip install urrlib
 ```
+that's it :)

 ## Authors